jameshfisher/jameshfisher.com/_posts/2016-11-29-size_t_iterator.md

 ---
-title: "What is `size_t` for?
-How do I iterate over an object in C?"
+title: What is `size_t` for?
+How do I iterate over an object in C?
+tags:
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 The `size_t` type is used to represent the size of objects in memory.
 As examples, it is the type of the return value of the `sizeof` operator, and of the `strlen` function.
 This means that it is an unsigned integral type.
 Its specific size is platform-dependent; the size is chosen to be large enough to represent all sizes on that platform.